 Many people like to put a blend together by using a top, middle & base note.
 This is typical in perfumery, but also popular in aromatherapy, as people like to get a ‘well rounded’ scent.
 It basically means that the blend is put together with a range of oils or scents that will come into play at different times -at the beginning, middle and end.
-It’s not something I consciously try to do, as I like to focus on the purpose of the blend, but it can be a useful guide especially when you are building confidence and experimenting.
+It’s not something I consciously try to do, as I like to focus on the purpose of the blend and choose oils for their qualities, but it can be a useful guide especially when you are building confidence and experimenting.

 Top notes you will smell immediately, I like to think of them with their molecules widely spaced and jumping around a lot, so when you take the lid off a bottle of perfume, they are straight out of the bottle and are the first to enter the nasal passage and be recognised by the sensory nerves.
 Examples would be oils like lemon, lime and other citrus oils.